 Challenge number Detail of challenge 1 Close the gap in student knowledge due to the impact of Covid-19 re- strictions.
 National data suggests that the disadvantage gap has wid- ened over the pandemic.
-Our 2022 data suggests a progress gap of 0.59
+Our 2023 data suggests a progress gap of 1.2

-2 Based on summative assessments in summer 2022 disadvantaged boys are currently making less progress and therefore a lower attain- ment 8 (A8) score than disadvantaged girls.
-3 Based on summative assessments in summer 2022 our disadvantaged middle attaining students are making less progress that lower/higher attaining students.
+2 Based on summative assessments in summer 22/2023 disadvantaged boys are currently making less progress and therefore a lower attain- ment 8 (A8) score than disadvantaged girls.
+3 Based on summative assessments in summer 22/2023 our disadvan- taged middle attaining students are making less progress that lower/higher attaining students.
 4 Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading com- prehension than peers.
 This impacts their progress in all subjects.
-Even though good progress has been made in 2021/22 PP students still have a gap bigger that 12 months.
 5 Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self- esteem.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities during the pandemic.
 These challenges particularly affect disadvan- taged pupils, including their attainment.
 During the pandemic, teacher referrals for support markedly increased.
 Further concerns have been raised since the September 2021 as dis- advantaged students have had lower rates of attendance.
 Further concerns have now been raised with the current cost of living crisis making the disadvantage gap even bigger in real terms.
-6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 7% lower than for non-disad- vantaged pupils.
-47.9% of disadvantaged pupils have been 'persistently absent' com- pared to 19.6% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disad- vantaged pupils' progress.
+6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 9% lower than for non-disad- vantaged pupils.
+47.19% of disadvantaged pupils have been 'persistently absent' com- pared to 19.47% of their peers during that period.
+Our assessments and observations indicate that absenteeism is negatively impacting dis- advantaged pupils' progress.
 7 Suspensions of disadvantaged students is proportionally higher than non-disadvantage students.
-The number of repeat offenders that are pupil premium is significantly higher than non-PP. There was seven PEXs last academic year of which, 57% were pupil premium.
+The number of repeat offenders that are pupil premium is significantly higher than non-PP. There was nine PEXs last academic year of which, 55% were pupil premium.